-This omnibus brings Paul Tremblay’s debut novels - classic noirs, The Little Sleep and No Sleep Till Wonderland – back in to print for the first time in over 10 years.
-Darkly comedic and carrying all the hallmarks of Tremblay’s later work, they introduce Mark Genevich, a narcoleptic detective operating out of his mom’s apartment in South Boston.
+This omnibus collects Paul Tremblay’s darkly comedic debut noir novels.
+Carrying all the hallmarks of Tremblay’s later work, they introduce Mark Genevich, a narcoleptic detective operating out of his mom’s apartment in South Boston.

 In THE LITTLE SLEEP, Genevich is hired by a reality TV star, also the DA’s daughter, for a simple job – to identify a girl in a photo.
 Except she is the girl in the photo, and he doesn’t really remember meeting her.
 Wrangling deception, intrigue, cataleptic hallucinations and a body that could fall asleep at any moment, Genevich follows the trail into his own family history, and his departed father’s legacy.

-NO SLEEP TILL WONDERLAND sees Genevich dropping out, forced into group therapy by his landlord mother or face eviction.
+NO SLEEP TILL WONDERLAND sees Genevich forced into group therapy by his landlord mother or face eviction.
 He’s working a case, finding a local suit’s lover, and getting to know his new friend, Gus.
 But soon Genevich is pulled into events over his head – rescuing a child from a burning house, maybe?; drug deals with a local bouncer and dealer; possibly getting a girlfriend.
 But solving mysteries is what Genevich does, starting with the mystery of what happened to him whilst he was asleep…